The house where Rosa Parks sought refuge after fleeing the South will be offered at auction

 In 1957, two years after her famous refusal to give up her seat on a Montgomery, Alabama bus, Rosa Parks fled to Detroit to escape death threats.

-There she and her husband lived for some time in a modest clapboard house with her brother, her brother's wife and their 13 children.
+There, she and her husband lived for some time in a modest clapboard house with her brother, her brother's wife and their 13 children.

 The house eventually fell into disrepair and was almost demolished.
 But after a long and unlikely journey -- which included the house being dismantled, shipped to Germany and displayed as an art installation -- it will be sold by a New York auction house next month.